MATRIX vs. Bridge

 MATRIX Course page

-This was a comparison of the most important features between MATRIX and Bridge.
+This was a comparison of the most important feature differences between MATRIX and Bridge.

 MATRIX is more attractive, easier to use, and has a bigger feature set than Bridge.
 MATRIX is an LMS for managing all e-learning activities such as delivering training, tracking employee performance, and selling online courses.
 The platform is a more intuitive and comprehensive solution than Bridge, offering more value for a larger set of features.